-University for Health Sciences, Medical Informatics and Technology Innrain 98 A-6020 Innsbruck Austria [manfred.wurz|gert.brettlecker|heiko.schuldt@umit.at]
+University for Health Sciences, Medical Informatics and Technology Eduard-Wallnöfer-Zentrum 1 A-6060 Hall in Tyrol Austria [manfred.wurz|gert.brettlecker|heiko.schuldt@umit.at]

 Abstract.
-Digital libraries in healthcare are hosting an inherently large collection of digital information.
+Digital libraries in healthcare are hosting an inherently large and continually growing collection of digital information.
 Especially in medical digital libraries, this information needs to be analyzed and processed in a timely manner.
 Sensor data streams, for instance, providing continuous information on patients have to be processed on-line in order to detect critical situations.
 This is done by combining existing services and operators into streaming processes.
-Since the individual processing steps are quite complex, is is important to efficiently make use of the resources in a distributed system by parallelizing operators and services.
-Grid infrastructures already support the efficient routing and distribution of service requests.
-In this paper, we present a novel information management infrastructure based on a hyperdatabase system that combines the process-based composition of services and operators needed for sensor data stream processing with advanced Grid features.
+Since the individual processing steps are quite complex, it is important to efficiently make use of the resources in a distributed system by dynamically parallelizing operators and services.
+The Grid vision already considers the efficient routing and distribution of service requests.
+In this paper, we present a novel information management infrastructure based on a hyperdatabase system that combines the process-based composition of services and operators needed for sensor data stream processing with advanced grid features.